WORKING FROM HOME

 Have a set lunch time, preferably away from your desk

 Go for a walk or do some stretches.
-The only downside from working from home is that it’s very easy to sit and not move anywhere as you no longer have to walk to a station etc.
+The only downside from working from home is that it’s far too easy to sit and not move anywhere as you no longer have to walk to a station etc. Make sure you get some movement into your day!

 Set a time for your working day to end and stick to it so you don’t end up constantly in work mode.